The Heart of Lincoln

 The Heart of Lincoln is the name of both a 1915 and 1922 silent film directed, produced by and starring Francis Ford and featuring Grace Cunard.
 The film was released by Universal Film Manufacturing Company on February 9, 1915.
-Ford later remade the film completely re-shooting it and adding a prologue, released November 1, 1922.
+Ford later remade the film, completely re-shooting it and adding a prologue; it was released November 1, 1922.

 The 1922 version was a lost film until a 16mm print was found at a film archive on Long Island in 2024.

 Background

-Francis Ford played Lincoln nine times in the silent films he directed, he loved to impersonate Lincoln.
-In 1915 he wrote the script for, directed and starred in The Heart of Lincoln, a 3-reel 30-minute film.
+Francis Ford played Abraham Lincoln nine times in the silent films he directed; he loved to impersonate Lincoln.
+In 1915 he wrote the script for, directed, and starred in The Heart of Lincoln, a 3-reel 30-minute film.
 In 1917, Ford quit Universal Pictures and started his own studio Fordart Films, and returned to the plot of his 1915 film.
 He completely reshot it into a 5-reel 60-minute film.